 Generally, under the TO, an appropriate license from the CA is required for a person to operate any public telecommunications networks or services in Hong Kong.
 Service-based operators are licensed under Services-Based Operator License, or SBO.
-There are several classes of SBO.
+There are several classes of SBO services.

 - A "Class 1 service" is an internal telecommunications service (a) for carrying real-time voice communications which may be integrated with other types of communications, (b) which is capable of allowing customers to make and receive calls to and from parties assigned with numbers from the numbering plan of Hong Kong, (c) to which customers are assigned with numbers from the numbering plan of Hong Kong, and (d) which is not a "Class 2 service". - A "Class 2 service" is an internal telecommunications service (a) for carrying real-time voice communications which may be integrated with other types of communications, (b) which is capable of allowing customers to make and receive calls to and from parties assigned with numbers from the numbering plan of Hong Kong; (c) to which customers are assigned with numbers from the numbering plan of Hong Kong; and (d) in the provision of which - (ii) the licensee (and where appropriate its agents, contractors and resellers) in all promotion, marketing or advertising materials concerning such service declares the service as a "Class 2 service"; or - (iii) the licensee, in lieu of (i), complies with such conditions as may be specified by CA in a direction that may be issued by CA. - "Class 3 service" is a non-facility based public telecommunications service.
-The following are types of Class 3 service (a) external telecommunications services, (b) international value-added network services, (c) mobile virtual network operator services, (d) private payphone services, (e) public radio communications relay services, (f) security and fire alarm signals transmission services, (g) teleconferencing services, (h) mobile communications services on board an aircraft; and (i) any other services designated by CA as a "Class 3 service", but does not include Class 1 service and Class 2 service. - There is also a SBO for services other than Class 1, Class 2 or Class 3 service.
+The following are types of Class 3 service (a) external telecommunications services, (b) international value-added network services, (c) mobile virtual network operator services, (d) private payphone services, (e) I public radio communications relay services, (f) security and fire alarm signals transmission services, (g) teleconferencing services, (h) mobile communications services on board an aircraft; and (i) any other services designated by CA as a "Class 3 service", but does not include Class 1 service and Class 2 service. - · If an SBO licensee intends to expand the scope of service under its existing license, it should apply to the CA.